Joaotbb/pombo-e-filhos-back/README.md

 ## Setup MySQL Database and Update .env File

-Ensure your MySQL database is set up and update the `.env` file with your database credentials.
+Ensure your MySQL database is set up.
+Then update the `.env` file with your database credentials.
+For guidance on the required variables, check the `.env.example` file at the root of the project directory.

 ## Run Migrations